kumarpriyanshu09/my-Portfolio/docs/ARCHITECTURE.md

 ### 3. State Management

+State in this project is managed at both the local (component) and global (application) levels, using a combination of React primitives and Next.js features.

+#### Local State

-- **React Hooks**: Primarily `useState` and `useReducer` for local component state.
+- **useState**: For simple component state.
+- **useReducer**: For complex state logic.
+- **useImmer**: For nested state updates.

+#### Global State

-- **Context API**: Used for global state, notably for theme management via `next-themes` and potentially custom contexts like `lib/contexts/theme-context.tsx`.
+- **Context API**: Used for application-wide state, such as theme management (e.g., via `next-themes` and custom contexts like `lib/contexts/theme-context.tsx`).
-- **URL State**: For shareable and bookmarkable states where appropriate (standard Next.js routing capabilities).
+- **URL State**: For shareable and bookmarkable UI states, leveraging Next.js routing.
-- **Server State**: Managed via Next.js data fetching methods (see below).
-No explicit client-side server state libraries like React Query or SWR are listed in `package.json`.
+- **Server State**: Managed via Next.js data fetching methods (see Data Fetching section).
+No explicit client-side server state libraries like React Query or SWR are listed in `package.json`—data fetching and caching primarily rely on Next.js built-in mechanisms.

 ### 4. Data Fetching